SAMRTLINE: One name for Ambient Adjusted and Dynamic line ratings.

-Going beyond DLR and AAR to provide fully operational transmission capacity forecasts.
+Combining AAR and DLR to provide fully operational transmission capacity forecasts.

 What is smart about SMARTLINE?
 Full FERC Order 881 compliant AAR ratings and forecasts with SMARTLINE AAR/881.
-Dynamic Line (DLR) capacity forecasts built on actual measured data, not estimates.
+Simple transition of any line to full Dynamic Line (DLR) capacity forecasts built on actual measured data, not estimates.
 Simple and fast installation; no line outages required.
-DLR with dependable, out-of-the-box ready satellite communications.
+Dependable, out-of-the-box communications.

 The SMARTLINE-TCF line rating platform informs the utility of a transmission line’s true power handling capacity.
 The SMARTLINE system can address any line rating need, providing ambient adjusted ratings (AAR), dynamic line ratings (DLR), transient, and emergency ratings.
 Compared to first generation dynamic line rating (DLR) methods, SMARTLINE ratings are developed by actively learning how the conductor behaves with regard to conductor temperature, ambient temperature, perpendicular wind speed, sag, load and the conductor’s exact clearance-to-ground.
 For a detailed discussion of how first generation DLR systems differ from SMARTLINE-TCF, download this whitepaper.